theonaunheim/surgeo/README.rst

 not a developer nor a statistician, so please use at your own risk.

 Please note that your shortcut to Python may be 'python' or 'python3' depending on how it is installed.
-Additionally, this guide presumes you are working on a Unix-like system.
-If running Windows, you will need to substitute backslashes instead of the slashes used in the paths below.

-Command line utility only as of August 2014.
-GUI to follow.
+Command line utility only as of August 2014 (run through cmd.exe).
+GUI later.

 Installing
 --------------